How to book Greek ferry tickets – Travel tips & info

 Greece ferry schedule: Santorini to Mykonos itineraries

-And, finally, here’s the ferry Mykonos back to Piraeus.
+And, finally, here’s the ferry from Mykonos back to Piraeus.

 Ferry tickets to the Greek islands: The return itineraries from Mykonos to Piraeus